acdh-oeaw/utils-php/README.md

 ## 3rd Party Software used

-Uses vLIB which is distributed under the Artistic License 2.0.
+* Uses vLIB which is distributed under the Artistic License 2.0.
-Uses EpiCurl which is is part of the epiphany framework.
+* Uses EpiCurl which is is part of the [epiphany framework](https://github.com/jmathai/epiphany).
 This is licensed using The BSD 3-Clause License.

+## More docs